 - Lecture Courses: During an academic semester, one unit of credit is awarded for one hour (fifty minutes) of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work each week for approximately fifteen weeks. - Seminar Courses: During an academic semester, one unit of credit is awarded for one hour (fifty minutes) of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work each week for approximately fifteen weeks. - Laboratory Courses: During an academic semester, one unit of credit is awarded for two hours (one hundred minutes) of classroom or direct faculty instruction and a minimum of four hours of out-of-class student work each week for approximately fifteen weeks. - Studio Courses: During an academic semester, one unit of credit is awarded for two hours (one hundred minutes) of classroom or direct faculty instruction and a minimum of four hours of out-of-class student work each week for approximately fifteen weeks. - Independent Study: During an academic semester, one unit of credit is awarded for a minimum of three hours (150 minutes) of work per week for approximately fifteen weeks.
 Independent study must be approved by the department chair, and designed based on specific learning outcomes that are verifiable through the assessment of student achievement.
-The student will define the research topic and with the assistance of the faculty sponsor, develop the syllabus, including a course description, learning outcomes, research criteria, assignments,
+The student will define the research topic and with the assistance of the faculty sponsor, develop the syllabus, including a course description, learning outcomes, research criteria, assignments, and weekly schedule.
+Regular periodic meetings

-- and weekly schedule.
-Regular periodic meetings with sponsoring faculty are required. - Directed Study: During an academic semester, one unit of credit is awarded for a minimum of three hours (150 minutes) of work per week for approximately fifteen weeks.
+- with sponsoring faculty are required. - Directed Study: During an academic semester, one unit of credit is awarded for a minimum of three hours (150 minutes) of work per week for approximately fifteen weeks.
 Students are permitted to individually study an existing course's content, through a directed experience that is supervised and controlled by faculty, and approved by the department chair.
 Regular periodic meetings with sponsoring faculty are required, and the work must be focused on learning outcomes and verifiable through the assessment of student achievement. - Internship: A minimum of forty hours per unit of credit is required.
 Host companies must be approved by the department chair, and company supervisors must agree to place the student in a position that will benefit not only their organization, but will add to the student's education in a meaningful manner. - Hybrid Courses: During an academic semester, one unit of credit is awarded for a minimum of three hours (150 minutes) of work per week for approximately fifteen weeks.
 All courses offered in this format shall include regular effective contact between instructor and students, through group and individual meetings, orientation and review sessions, supplemental seminar or study sessions, field trips, library workshops, telephone contact, correspondence, voice mail, email, or other activities. - Online Courses: During an academic semester, one unit of credit is awarded for a minimum of three hours (150 minutes) of work per week for approximately fifteen weeks.
-All courses offered in this format shall include regular effective contact between instructor and students, through group and individual meetings, orientation and review sessions, supplemental seminar or study sessions, field trips, library workshops, telephone contact, correspondence, voice mail, email, or other activities.
+All courses offered in this format shall include regular effective contact between instructor and students, through group and individual meetings, orientation and review sessions, supplemental seminar or study sessions, field trips, library workshops, telephone contact, correspondence, voice mail, email, or other activities. - Co-op Courses: During an academic semester, students will work a minimum of 32 hours per week or 480 hours over the course of the 15-week semester.
+The University considers this workload as equivalent to the academic workload of a full-time student and both undergraduate and graduate students in the IPAL program will enroll in a zero-unit co-op course.